28th EBLIDA Annual Council Meeting

 The 28th EBLIDA Conference comes together with a Premium Workshop on 24th June – morning – jointly organised by EBLIDA and LIBER (20 seats currently available for the EBLIDA Conference participants).
 University librarians and public librarians will work together around a common topic: Citizens’ science and Sustainable Development Goals.
 This workshop is an ideal prolongation and a practical application of the 28th EBLIDA Conference and is an example of how libraries can implement Sustainable Development activities through Citizens’ Science projects, in particular if related to SDG Targets having an environmental scope (Goals 2, 6, 7, 8, 9, 11, 12, 13, 14, 15).

-The venue is the Belgrade City Library.< back to overview
+The event was planned to be held at the Belgrade City Library.< back to overview